Thayanithi11/AmazonClone/README.md

 # AmazonClone
-This is a repository which contains Amazon frontend clone done using HTML CSS and JS
+This is a repository which contains Amazon frontend clone done using HTML and CSS